JetBrains/teamcity-roadmap/Builds.md

 # Builds

 If you are working with builds, TeamCity has new exciting possibilities for you.
-Now, you can check multiple builds quickly thanks to the __Build Row__ and __Expanded Build Row__. <br>
+Now, you can check multiple builds quickly thanks to the __Build Row__ and the __Expanded Build Row__. <br>
 We also redesigned the dedicated __Build Overview Page__.
 We had two goals in mind: create shortcuts for popular use-cases, and visualize as much information as possible.